sporto/imm/readme.md

 All collections returned by Imm are immutable as well.

 Initially this project used [immutable.js](https://github.com/facebook/immutable-js).
-But unfortuntelly Immutable.js does not create deep immutable e.g. object inside an array are still mutable.
+But unfortunatelly Immutable.js does not create deep immutable object e.g. object inside an array are still mutable.

 Install
 -------